 The ".rxg" files contain the gain calibration information for each band.
-It contains: LO values (or range if tunable), polarizations available, the gain curve, gain values (degrees per flux unit) for each polarization, and Tcal value as function of frequency for each polarization., The set-up of these files is described in the default files in /usr2/fs/st.default/control/rxg_files (x.rxg and s.rxg).
-The part of the file name before the dot, ".", can be anything, but should be chosen to be mnemonic for the band or receiver.
-Please make copies of the default files in your /usr2/control/rxg_file directory and if necessary make additional copies for each band you expect to use.
-The names aren't important, but must be unique within the directory.
+It contains: LO values (or range if tunable), polarizations available, FWHM, the gain curve, gain values (DPFU) for each polarization, and Tcal values as a function of frequency for each polarization.
+The set-up of these files is described in the default files in /usr2/fs/st.default/control/rxg files (x.rxg and s.rxg).
+Please don't change the versions in the /usr2/fs source tree.
+Instead. please copy the default files to the /usr2/control/rxg files directory giving them names (the part before the .rxq) that are mnemonic for the band or receiver.
+There are no fixed values for the names, but they must be unique within the directory.
 The FS will read in all files with the extension ".rxg", up to 20 of them.
-The comments in the default files should be self explanatory, but here are a few hints.
-The lines you should probably edit are: (1) the LO values, this must match the values used in the "LO=..." command for the RX you will be using; (2) the polarizations available "lcp" and/or "rcp"; (3) the DPFU(s) if you know it, they can be estimated as the Tsys in Kelvin divided by the SEFD; (4) if you have a gain curve in the form of "ELEV POLY" or "ALTAZ POLY", you can enter the coefficients on the appropriate line zeroth order term first, if you have no gain curve, leave the value as "1.0"; (5) the tcal versus frequency table, if you have this information, if not, you can enter a single value in the band and the FS will use that for all frequencies; (6) do not put information for a given LO in more than one file, i.e., each LO should appear only once in all the files in the directory.
+The comments in the default files should be self explanatory, but here are a few hints about how to setup the files.
+The lines you should probably edit are: (1) the LO values, this must match the values used in the "LO=..." command for the RX you will be using; (2) creation date; (3) the FWHM of the beam; (4) the polarizations available "lcp" and/or "rcp"; (5) the DPFU(s), if you don't know them, they can be estimated as the Tsys in Kelvin divided by the SEFD; (6) if you have a gain curve in the form of "ELEV POLY" or "ALTAZ POLY", you can enter the coefficients on the appropriate line, zero-th order term first, if you have no gain curve leave the value as "1.0"; (7 and up to "end tcal table") the Tcal versus frequency table, if you have this information, if not, you can enter a single value in the band and the FS will use that for all frequencies (after "end tcal table" up to "end\spillover\table"), receiver noise temperatures, one for each polarization, values of zero will do for an initial guess, a spillover table is not needed initially but can be entered if available.
+PLEASE NOTE: you should not put information for a given LO value (even within a range) in more than one file, i.e., each LO value should appear only once in all the files in the directory.

-2.3 "ctlpo.ctl"
+2.3 Customize "ctlpo.ctl"